Download Press Release (English full)

 “Could I ask you to explain the music of heaven for me?”

 “Sounding the ten thousand things differently, so each becomes itself according to itself alone—who could make such music?” — Chuang Tzu (369-286 BCE)

-The artists re-interpret the cosmological myths from their own cultural heritages and explore the meeting of cultures in their collaborative process.
-Each story is connected to a season, and characters from the heavenly world travel through time and space as the night unfolds.
+The artists re-interpret the cosmological stories and oral histories from their own cultural heritages — Greek, Chinese, and the Indigenous’ Haudenosaunee culture, and explore the meeting of cultures in their collaborative process with community members, where unique stars signifying individuals’ heritage were made.
+Each story is connected to a season, and characters from the heavenly world travel through time and space as the night unfolds, highlighting different cultural beliefs.

-The Orchid Ensemble and media artists Dulic and Newby have been collaborating since 2006, creating interdisciplinary projects of critical acclaim. (see videos from previous production) Music of the Heavens creates dynamic fusions, both musically and visually.
-It is co-produced by The Centre for Culture and Technology (UBC Okanagan) and Orchid Ensemble (Vancouver).
+The Orchid Ensemble and media artists Dulic and Newby have been collaborating since 2006, creating interdisciplinary projects of critical acclaim. (see videos from previous production).
+Music of the Heavens creates dynamic fusions, both musically and visually.
+It is an immersive audio-visual inter-arts performance that marries the traditional art forms with modern technology and contemporary expression.